MicrosoftDocs/powerapps-docs/articles/export-import-packages.md

 The functionality for both resource import and resource export is available in the **Environments** section of the administrator portal.
 Both export and import occur in the context of a selected environment.

 ### Export all resources
-If you select **All resources** as an option, the export package contains all changes to entities, pick lists, translation sets, permission sets, and roles.
+If you select **All resources** as an option, the export package contains all changes to entities, picklists, translation sets, permission sets, and roles.
 This option lets you move all the contents of one environment to another environment.

 1. On [admin.powerapps.com](https://admin.powerapps.com), in the left navigation pane, click **Environments**.
 1. Select the source environment.